Brennwert/roomyBox/README.md

 </ul>

 ### Trivia
 The UI is optimized for my 7" touchscreen on 800*480 pixels.
-It's quiet responsive, but looks a bit lost on high resolutions.
+It's quiet responsive, but looks a bit lost on high resolutions.<br>
+PIR sensor-pin is hardcoded to RPI_GPIO_P1_18 until someone finds a way making this a variable in motion.pl.